GowthamGthm/Android-Boilerplate/README.md

    └─ callbacks
 ```
 ### How to implement a new screen following MVP

 Imagine you have to implement a main screen.

-1. Create a new package under ui called main.
+1. Create a new package under ```ui``` called main.

-2. Create an new Activity called MainActivity.
+2. Create an new Activity called ```MainActivity```.
 You could also use a Fragment.

 3. Define the view interface that your Activity is going to implement.
 Create a new interface called MainView.
-Add the methods that you think will be necessary, e.g. showDialog()
+Add the methods that you think will be necessary, ```e.g. showDialog()```

-4. Create a MainPresenterImpl class that implement MainPresenter.Implement the methods in MainPresenter that your Activity requires to perform the necessary actions, e.g. signIn(String email).
+4. Create a MainPresenterImpl class that implement MainPresenter.Implement the methods in MainPresenter that your Activity requires to perform the necessary actions, ```e.g. signIn(String email)```.

 5. Create a SignInPresenterTestand write unit tests for signIn(email).
 Remember to mock the SignInMvpView and also the DataManager.